BKWLD/tram/README.md

 ## About

-The idea behind Tram is to take all the nice things about CSS transitions, and define them using JavaScript instead of CSS.
-This gives us more control, reliable timers, and fallback support for older browsers.
+The idea behind Tram is to take the performance and flexibility of CSS transitions and define them in JavaScript, offering a more powerful, expressive API with auto-stopping, sequencing, and cross-browser fallbacks.

 Tram currently depends on jQuery, for two reasons: (1) Per-element data API, and (2) cross-browser css getters / setters.
-If you use another library that offers these two things, then porting Tram should be fairly trivial.
+If your library of choice offers these two things, then porting Tram to your library should be fairly trivial.

 File size:
 * dev ~`40 kb`